Appeal a benefit decision

-If you are still unhappy after receiving more information you can ask for your application to be reconsidered within a month.
-Complete and return the Form to dispute a benefit decision.
+After receiving more information about the decision if you are still unhappy you can ask for your application to be reconsidered within a month.
+This request can either be made in writing or by calling the benefit team.

-Your application will be reviewed by a senior officer who will check that it was correctly assessed and make any necessary changes.
+Your application will be reviewed by another officer who will check that it was correctly assessed and make any necessary changes.

 If you receive a new decision notice and you still disagree you will need to begin the disputing process again by asking for further explanation.

-- you will be able to state why you disagree with the decision and give any relevant evidence
+To do this you need to make an appeal in writing.
+You will need to state why you disagree with the decision and give any relevant evidence.